 Luquillo Beach – Monserrate Balneario

 How can you beat this view?
 As I mentioned above, the beach is pristine and there are nice amenities (even a locker room and changing rooms!).
 Mature palm trees provide opportunities for shade, and we had no trouble getting a prime spot during our March trip.
 Entry into the water is quite shallow, making this beach a great place to dip those tiny toes.
 We bought some inexpensive sand toys at the grocery store on our first night and left them in our Airbnb for the next family to enjoy.
 You do pay a nominal fee to park at Luquillo Beach, which funds the routine cleaning and maintenance that keeps the beach so lovely.
+A wagon with big wheels may come in handy to lug all your kid gear down to the beach!

 El Yunque Rainforest